braveone22/learngit/readme.txt

-Creating a new branch is quick and simple. commit by zhangjinfu through ssh-key the second commit by zhangjinfu through ssh-key
+Creating a new branch is quick and simple. commit by zhangjinfu through ssh-key the second commit by zhangjinfu through ssh-key the third commit for testing the ssh-key deleted in remote branch